jethornton/flexgui/docs_flex/source/spindle.rst

 Spindle Controls
 ----------------

-The following items control the spindle on/off direction and speed
+The following items control the spindle on/off direction and speed for a single spindle configuration.
+There are two ways to control the spindle speed, using a QSpinBox or a QSlider.

-.. csv-table:: **Spindle Status Labels**
+.. csv-table:: **Single Spindle Controls**
    :width: 100%
    :align: center
    :widths: 30 30 40